overte-org/overte-docs-sphinx/source/explore/get-started/install.rst

 The current release is available to `download on our website <https://overte.org/downloads.html>`_.

-If you intend to use Overte in VR mode with an HMD, ensure that SteamVR or Oculus Runtime is also installed on your system before launching Overte.
+If you intend to use Overte in VR mode with an HMD, ensure your OpenVR or OpenXR runtime is also installed on your system before launching Overte.

-VR mode is not supported on macOS.
-The Oculus Runtime is not supported on Linux.
+We currently recommend using the SteamVR runtime with OpenVR for the best experience, including full body tracking.

+Overte also supports OpenXR runtimes, including Monada and Wivrn, however there are still some issues with body tracking.

 ---------------------------------
 Install Overte